 Finally, a documented safety program can help lower workers' comp costs.
 A safer workplace means fewer accidents, which helps keep your premium low.

-When an employee is injured on the job or develops an occupational disease, workers' compensation insurance pays for their medical treatment.
-It also provides disability benefits of up to two-thirds of the employee's average weekly wage while they cannot work.
+When an employee is injured on the job or develops an occupational disease and files their first report of injury, workers' compensation insurance will then go into effect and pay for their medical treatment.
+It also provides disability benefits of up to two-thirds of the employee's average weekly wage while they cannot work, after the five day waiting period.

 Workers' compensation benefits for injured workers in Mississippi include: